Asbury United Methodist Church and Bethel Chapel and Cemetery

 Asbury United Methodist Church and Bethel Chapel and Cemetery is a national historic district containing a Methodist church, chapel, and cemetery at 19 Old Post Road in Croton-on-Hudson, Westchester County, New York.

 The church was built in 1883 and is a rectangular brick building with a multi-colored slate-covered gable roof in the Gothic Revival style.
 It features large Gothic-arched stained and leaded glass windows added in 1891 and a square, engaged, two stage tower.
 The chapel was built about 1790 and is a 1 1/2-story, two-by-two-bay, clapboard-sided building on a granite foundation.
 Francis Asbury (1745–1816) is known to have visited the chapel on September 20, 1795.
 The cemetery is in two sections and contains about 5,000 graves; the date of the earliest burial is 1801.
 It includes the grave of noted playwright and author Lorraine Hansberry (1930–1965).

+The land for the chapel and cemetery was donated to the Methodist Church by Pierre Van Cortlandt, the first lieutenant governor of New York and owner of Van Cortlandt Manor.
+The Van Cortlandts were friendly and hospitable to the Methodists, and some became active church members.
+They allowed the Methodists to preach from their porch and also provided a site on their property for the annual Methodist camp meetings.
+One of the guest rooms in Van Cortlandt Manor House was known as "Prophet's Chamber," quite possibly in honor of Francis Asbury, "the Prophet of the Long Road."
+It was often occupied by Freeborn Garrettson and other Methodist ministers.

-It was added to the National Register of Historic Places in 2000.
+The property added to the National Register of Historic Places in 2000.